otus-devops-2019-05/ivbor7_microservices/README.md

 However gitlab-gitlab constantly was in Pending state and gitlab-gitlab-runner had CrashLoopBackOff state and was restarting continuously.

+**Fixing:**

-Disable autoscaling, the situation became better, we got rid of the issue with "volume node affinity conflict":
+- Disable autoscaling, the situation became better, we got rid of the issue with "volume node affinity conflict":

 ```sh
 ==> v1beta1/Deployment